COLLECTIVE NOUNS

 extinction or layer of fossils

-enchantment, intoxication or memory of fragrant plants
+enchantment, evocation or intoxication of fragrant plants

-cornucopia of fruit(s) (see also infructescence)
+cornucopia of fruit(s) pl. if more than one type (see also infructescence)

 colony or troop of fungi (see also mushrooms)